jreisinger/MyUtils/README.md

 Usage
 -----

 1) The easiest way is to copy/paste the function(s) into your script.
+That's basically it.

 For the following two ways you will need to install the software - see *Installation* below.